Why did some Victorians object to the census?

 Rejection of the ten yearly census is not a new idea.

 The last UK census was conducted on 27 March 2011.
-At the time of writing this article it is not known how people refused to comply with the census legislation.
+270 people were succesfully prosecuted for non-compliance following an initial 20,000 refusal reports.
 In the census of 2001 there were 38 prosecutions for non-compliance, and there were at least 6,000 cases where some form of non-compliance occurred but did not result in prosecution.
 Many cited the Human Rights Act as the reason for their refusal.

 What were the objections to the census in 19th century Britain?